OrensteinLab/GreedyMini/README.md

 ### Generating Minimizers For Expected Density

-To generate a minimizer with low expected density, use the following command:
+To generate a minimizer with low expected density with GreedyMini+, use the following command:

 ```
 ./GreedyMini -mode expected -w {w} -k {k}